top of page

 The cost of a bid bond is generally affordable, making it accessible for most contractors.
 Here’s what you need to know:

-• Low or No Cost for Prequalified Contractors: Some surety companies provide bid bonds at no additional cost as part of a broader bonding package.
+• No-Cost Bid Bonds: Some surety companies offer bid bonds at low or no cost to prequalified contractors as part of a bonding package.

 How to Obtain a Bid Bond